webprofusion/certify-docs/docs/commandline.md

 Usage: ```certify <command>```

 - ```certify renew``` : renew certificates for all auto renewed managed sites, if they are due or have not yet been requested.
+- ```certify renew --force-renewal``` : As above but perform renewal for all auto renewed certificates even if they are not yet due.
 - ```certify list``` : list managed certificates and current running/not running status in IIS
 - ```certify diag``` : check existing ssl bindings and managed certificate integrity
 - ```certify importcsv``` : import managed certificates from a CSV file.
 See [CSV Import](csv-import.md) for more details